-- NordVPN: This provider offers fast connections, excellent privacy protections, top-notch customer support and great security for your connection – all for a bargain price.
+- NordVPN: My #1 pick for Singapore, NordVPN offers fast connections, excellent privacy protections, top-notch customer support and great security for your connection, and for a low price, too.

 - IPVanish: This provider owns and operates all of its server farms, offering an additional layer of protection for your personal data.
-IPVanish also offers great customer support and allows up to 10 concurrent connections.
+IPVanish also offers great customer support and allows unlimited simultaneous connections.

 - PrivateVPN: Home to fast, well-encrypted connections.
 While their global server coverage is spread a bit thin, they’ve done a good job of selecting their locations around the globe.

 I ranked the top 6 Singapore VPNs using the following criteria:

 - Fast connections with unlimited bandwidth and no data caps

 - Extensive global network server numbers

 - Servers located inside Singapore